- 17 Nov 2022

 - Importing data via Zapier

 Importing CSV data from a CSV file

 Open the base where you want to import your data.
-Click the + button next to your list of tables and select the "Import data" option.
+Click the + button next to your list of tables that says "Add or import".
+Click the "CSV file" button.

-From the attachment upload dialog, you can select a CSV file from your computer (or from a variety of other supported services).
+Once you decide where to import the data, select a CSV file from your computer (or from a variety of other supported services).
 Note that there is currently a 5MB limit on CSV uploads.

 Importing data by pasting from a spreadsheet

 In a spreadsheet application, select a range of cells and copy them using ⌘ + C.

 Similar to the CSV import option covered above, you can either choose to paste data to an existing table or to a new table.
 Click the "+" button or the drop-down next to the table you'd like to update and find the "Paste table data" option.

 You can then paste that data into the text box in the Paste table data dialog using ⌘ + V.

 Preview your pasted data